-This phase consists of determining whether or not the client outcomes have been achieved and interventions have been successful.
-The nurse compares the actual outcomes with expected outcomes of care and communicates the client responses to interventions and/or teaching.
+This phase consists of participating in determining the extent to which client outcomes have been achieved and interventions have been successful.
+The nurse compares the actual outcomes with expected outcomes of care and communicates findings.

-These charts show how well your program's typical graduate (taking the NCLEX® examination for the first time during this reporting period) performed in different content dimensions and how that compares with the performance of last year's typical graduate and with graduates in Canada and the United States.
+These charts show how well your program's typical graduate (taking the NCLEX® examination for the first time during this reporting period) performed in different content dimensions and how that compares with the performance of last year's typical graduate and with graduates across the United States and its territories.